13 Things To Do in Berlin in 2022 (From Someone Who Just Visited)

-Stereotypes aside, Berlin is a city full of history, art, and culture, has been on my bucket list for a while, and I just got a chance to go for a visit last month.
+Stereotypes aside, Berlin is a city full of history, art, and culture, it has been on my bucket list for a while, and I just got a chance to visit last month.

 13 Things to Do and See in Berlin